risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-iceberg.md

 ## Catalogs

-Iceberg supports two types of catalogs:
+Iceberg supports these types of catalogs:

 - Storage catalog: The Storage catalog stores all metadata in the underlying file system, such as Hadoop or S3.
 Currently, we only support S3 as the underlying file system.
 - REST catalog: RisingWave supports the [REST catalog](https://iceberg.apache.org/concepts/catalog/#decoupling-using-the-rest-catalog), which acts as a proxy to other catalogs like Hive, JDBC, and Nessie catalog.
 This is the recommended approach to use RisingWave with Iceberg tables.